johnnywfp/WFP-food-security-dashboard/README.md

 4. **Access Locally**: Open your browser and navigate to http://localhost:3000 to view the project.

 ## Personal Notes
-Regarding the geographical boundaries, I used the provided endpoint to retrieve the administrative boundaries of the countries.
+- Regarding the geographical boundaries, I used the provided endpoint to retrieve the administrative boundaries of the countries.
 Specifically, I made a GET call to the [GeoAPI](https://api.vam.wfp.org/geodata/GetGeoAdmins?adm0={adm0}&admcode={adm0}), using the `adm0` to obtain all the regions of Yemen and Syria.
 After retrieving this information, I decided to save the data in a static file within the project, since this is static data that does not change over time.
 The data has been saved in the file [src/app/extras/geoJSON.ts](src/app/extras/geoJSON.ts).
+- I have noticed that the data for the current day is never available.
+However, the data for the previous day becomes available starting from 3:00 PM.
+To avoid displaying an alert for "data not found", I have chosen to set the initial date to two days prior to the date when the user accesses the dashboard.